 Plan How You’ll Clear Your Driveway or Sidewalk

-A snow blower makes clearing snow from a driveway or sidewalk much easier and faster than clearing it with a snow shovel alone, but before you start your snow blower and begin clearing, create a plan.
+A snow blower makes clearing snow from a driveway or sidewalk much easier and faster than clearing it with a snow shovel alone, but before you start your snow blower and begin clearing, you need to create a plan.

 Look at the Area You Need to Clear

-- If you have several inches of snow already with more falling, you might want to clear now and again later rather than waiting until you have to clear a heavy snowfall all at once.
+- If several inches of snow have already fallen, clear it now rather than waiting until you have to clear a heavy snowfall all at once.

 - If there’s not a lot of snow on the driveway or sidewalk now and you only expect a bit more, you might decide to wait and clear it all at once.